Nice to meet you. I’m Teena.

 Photo of the author in Kochi, Japan

 My first post about learning Japanese talked about how I switched schools to earn an associate’s degree in Japanese, but I don’t think I mentioned that the new school term starts a month later than the original one.
 I was excited to use the extra time to focus on what I need to improve the most: vocabulary.
-Especially if I’m […]Read more
+Especially if I’m going to take the JLPT in a couple years, I’ll need to know thousands of vocabulary words, including kanji and conjugations, so I wanted to get started on that right away.
+But I was nervous because, while memorizing new words […]Read more

 Below is a small gallery of photos taken during our trip to Japan in 2019.
 These help me stay motivated to keep learning so I can use my language skills to be more conversational with the locals next time we visit.